-Strategy H2: Build new homes to be more efficient and have a smaller environmental footprint energy in general will continue to play an important part of local energy generation and will become more commonplace in the residential sector through new requirements and Building Code adjustments.
-To enhance transformation, municipalities can include the requirements for new developments to be "solar ready"4 at an appropriate time.
-Natural Resources Canada provides specifications for Solar Ready Guidelines which are designed to facilitate the installation of future solar thermal system or solar photovoltaic where appropriate: A roof location of suitable size, pitch and orientation; Labelled conduits from the mechanical room to the attic; Extra plumbing valves and fittings on the hot water heater; An electrical outlet for a solar tank and wall space for PV controls; and Identified locations of future components on construction plans.5 Sustainable Development Guidelines and Market-based Approaches to Move Beyond Building Code Sustainability development guidelines have been prepared for other local tier municipalities such as Pickering, Richmond Hill, Brampton and Vaughan and others.
+Strategy H2: Build new homes to be more efficient and have a smaller environmental footprint

+- A roof location of suitable size, pitch and orientation; - Labelled conduits from the mechanical room to the attic; - Extra plumbing valves and fittings on the hot water heater; - An electrical outlet for a solar tank and wall space for PV controls; and - Identified locations of future components on construction plans.5

+Sustainable Development Guidelines and Market-based Approaches to Move Beyond Building Code

+Sustainability development guidelines have been prepared for other local tier municipalities such as Pickering, Richmond Hill, Brampton and Vaughan and others.
 Sustainable development guidelines can offer a tool to achieve healthy, complete sustainable communities.
 These types of guidelines provide developers with a sustainability score based on a set of predefined metrics quantify the sustainability performance of new development projects.

-Typical market-based tools that can encourage development beyond code include: Reduced development charges; Tax rebates / reduced property taxes; Density bonusing; Fast-track review and approval; or Natural gas and electric utility incentives.
+Typical market-based tools that can encourage development beyond code include:

+- Reduced development charges;

+- Tax rebates / reduced property taxes;

+- Density bonusing;

+- Fast-track review and approval; or

+- Natural gas and electric utility incentives.

 Sustainable development guidelines could also be considered with an emphasis on energy efficiency (and transportation) and a number of market-based tools to drive innovation in energy efficiency for new home construction.

-Timing Adjustments to Ontario Building Code expected in 2017; subsequent updates anticipated approximately every five years.
-Implementers All municipalities according to compliance with Ontario Building Code adjustments.
+Adjustments to Ontario Building Code expected in 2017; subsequent updates anticipated approximately every five years.

+All municipalities according to compliance with Ontario Building Code adjustments.

+Timing

+Implementers

-Strategy H3: Reduce the amount of waste generated by residents that contribute to greenhouse gas emissions Primary Action Explore feasibility of capturing energy from waste (e.g. anaerobic digestion) to
+Strategy H3: Reduce the amount of waste generated by residents that contribute to greenhouse gas emissions

+Explore feasibility of capturing energy from waste (e.g. anaerobic digestion) to